ForestAdmin/agent-nodejs/packages/datasource-elasticsearch/README.md

 Note that:

 - It has been developed with version 7 in mind.
 Support for elastic search v8 will come later.
-- Joins are not supported
+- Joins are not supported at the moment
+- Object (sub-model in models) are not supported at the moment
-- Points are not supported
+- Points are not supported at the moment
+- Arrays are not supported out of the box.
+See the section [`Specifying that a field is an array`](#Tips)

 ```javascript
 const { createAgent } = require('@forestadmin/agent');